css4j/echosvg/README.md

 Use:

-- `gradlew build publishToMavenLocal` to install in your local Maven repository.
+- `./gradlew build publishToMavenLocal` to install in your local Maven repository.

-- `gradlew publish` to deploy to a (generally remote) Maven repository.
+- `./gradlew publish` to deploy to a (generally remote) Maven repository.

 If you plan to deploy to a repository, please configure the `mavenReleaseRepoUrl` and/or `mavenSnapshotRepoUrl` properties (for example in